Skip to content

 Zoloft Interactions

-Drug interactions could alter how your medications function or raise the possibility of serious negative side effects.
+Drug interactions could alter how your medications function or raise the possibility of severe adverse side effects.
 Keep a list of everything you use, including herbal products, prescriptions, and over-the-counter medications, and give it to your doctor and pharmacist.
 Without your doctor’s approval, never start, stop, or change the dosage of any medications.

 Pimozide and other medications can cause bleeding or bruising (such as antiplatelet medications like clopidogrel, NSAIDs like ibuprofen/naproxen, and “blood thinners” like warfarin/dabigatran) are a few examples of products that may interact with this medication.

 This medication may interact negatively (and even fatally) with MAO inhibitors.
 When using this medication, do not take MAO inhibitors such as isocarboxazid, linezolid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, or tranylcypromine.
-The majority of MAO inhibitors should be avoided for two weeks before and following treatment with this medication.
+Most MAO inhibitors should be avoided for two weeks before and after treatment with this medication.

-If you also take other medications that increase serotonin, your risk of developing serotonin syndrome or toxicity rises.
+Taking other medications that increase serotonin increases your risk of developing serotonin syndrome or toxicity.
 Street drugs like MDMA/”ecstasy,” St. John’s wort, some antidepressants (including other SSRIs like fluoxetine/paroxetine, SNRIs like duloxetine/venlafaxine), and tryptophan are a few examples.
 When you first start taking these medications or increase the dose, the risk of serotonin syndrome/toxicity may increase.

 If you use any other products that make you drowsy, such as alcohol, marijuana (cannabis), antihistamines (like cetirizine and diphenhydramine), sleep or anxiety medications (like zolpidem, alprazolam, or diazepam), muscle relaxants, or opioid painkillers or cough suppressants, let your doctor or pharmacist know (such as codeine, hydrocodone).